Diabetes Causes and Methods of Prevention

 In contrast to the uncertainty surrounding Type 1 diabetes, there are clear risk factors for Type 2 Diabetes:

 Advancing Age.
 All people are at increased risk for developing Type 2 diabetes as they age.
 While type Type 2 diabetes can occur in people of any age, it is much more common in people aged 40 or older.
 Although recent evidence suggests that more and more children are falling victim to type 2 diabetes.
-The American Diabetic Association reports that roughly one in six overweight children falls into the pre-diabetic category.
-Many of these pre-diabetic children go on to develop full blown type 2 diabetes (CDC, 2008).
+The American Diabetes Association reports that roughly one in six overweight children falls into the pre-diabetic category.
+Many of these pre-diabetic children will go on to develop full blown type 2 diabetes.

 Race and Ethnicity.
 Type 2 diabetes occurs more commonly among certain ethnic groups than others.
 African Americans, Native Americans, Hispanic Americans, Pacific Islander, and Asian American are at greater risk for developing the illness than are Caucasians.

 Family History of Diabetes.
 People who have close blood relatives (siblings or parents) who have diabetes are at increased risk of getting diabetes themselves compared to people who do not have a blood relative with the disease.